Job Postings

 Oral Examination - 100%: A panel of subject matter experts will conduct a job-related Oral Examination which may evaluate each candidate's knowledge of the testing, cleaning, maintenance, inspection, repair, installation, replacement, construction, distribution and operation of water systems.
 Candidates must achieve a passing score to qualify for the eligible list.

-The Oral Exam date is tentatively schedule for the week of: May 11, 2026.
+The Oral Exam date is tentatively schedule for the week of: TBD.

 -